-5.110.2 addRedirect
+5.125.2 addRedirect

 '''

 void INATEngine::addRedirect(

-'''

-'''
+[in] wstring name,

 [in] NATProtocol proto,

-'''

-'''

 [in] wstring hostIP,

+[in] unsigned short hostPort,

+[in] wstring guestIP,

+[in] unsigned short guestPort)

 '''

-- [in] unsigned short hostPort,

-- [in] wstring guestIP,

-- [in] unsigned short guestPort)

-- name The name of the rule.
+name The name of the rule.
 An empty name is acceptable, in which case the NAT engine autogenerates one using the other parameters.

-- proto Protocol handled with the rule.
+proto Protocol handled with the rule.

-- hostIP IP of the host interface to which the rule should apply.
+hostlP IP of the host interface to which the rule should apply.
 An empty ip address is acceptable, in which case the NAT engine binds the handling socket to any interface.

-- hostPort The port number to listen on.
+hostPort The port number to listen on.

-- guestIP The IP address of the guest which the NAT engine will forward matching packets to.
+guestIP The IP address of the guest which the NAT engine will forward matching packets to.
 An empty IP address is acceptable, in which case the NAT engine will forward packets to the first DHCP lease (x.x.x.15).